-Therefore, when traveling to Malta you don’t have to worry about any potential mishaps due to the fact that you don’t know the local language.
+Therefore, when traveling to Malta you don’t have to worry about any potential mishaps because you don’t know the local language.

 Valletta is the capital city of Malta and despite its small size, it’s known for its captivating history and incredible architecture.

-While in Valletta, you shouldn’t miss seeing the firing of the cannons which takes place every day, at noon on the Saluting Battery, as well as visiting the Upper and Lower Barrakka Gardens and St. John’s Co-Cathedral.
+While in Valletta, you shouldn’t miss seeing the firing of the cannons which takes place Monday to Saturday, at noon and 4 PM on the Saluting Battery, as well as visiting the Upper and Lower Barrakka Gardens (they’re among the best free things to do in Valletta) and St. John’s Co-Cathedral.